zhongl/scala-with-cats/src/pages/type-classes/instance-selection.md

 ```

 It's clear there is no perfect system.
-Cats prefers to use invariant type classes.
+The most choice is to use invariant type classes.
 This allows us to specify
 more specific instances for subtypes if we want.
 It does mean that if we have, for example,